ESOL Skills for Life

 9. When will I receive my learners’ results?

-You will receive your learners’ results 5 working days after the assessment date.
-However, during the peak period of 1st May – 31st August, this will be 10 working days for Reading and Writing assessments.
+You will receive your learners Reading and Writing or Speaking and Listening results 5 working days after the receipt of the final assessment papers from your centre to ESB.
+However, during the peak period of 1st May – 31st August, Reading and Writing results will be issued 10 working days after the receipt of the final assessment papers from your centre to ESB.

 10. Can I appeal a learner/group of learners’ results?